Eco-sufficiency: Definitions

-Sufficiency (also called ‘eco-sufficiency’) is a concept that relates both to an ideal and a strategy to achieve it.
+Sufficiency is a concept that relates both to an ideal and a strategy to achieve it.

 As a goal, sufficiency is about ensuring that all humans can live a good life without overshooting the ecological limits of the Earth (for now and generations to come), and defining what that good life may be made of.
+As a sustainability strategy, sufficiency is mainly concerned with the limitation and reduction of consumption and production levels without threatening the fulfillment of fundamental human needs.
+For this endeavor, potential is primarily seen in the Global North, where consumption levels and environmental impacts are particularly high.

 As an increasing number of experts consider that technical progress and greener technologies alone will not be enough to achieve this goal, sufficiency also designates the societal transformations (in terms of lifestyles, social practices, infrastructures, etc.) that will be necessary to bring production and consumption patterns to a level compatible with the goal.
-It raises the question of individual and social limitations on these current patterns, building in particular on a sense of ‘enoughness’.
+It raises the question of individual and social limitations on these current patterns, building in particular on a sense of "enoughness".
+The IPCC defines sufficiency as "a set of policy measures and daily practices that avoid the demand for energy, materials, land, water, and other natural resources while providing wellbeing for all within the planetary boundaries".

-The term sufficiency has been popularised by Thomas Princen’s book ‘The Logic of Sufficiency’ published in 2005, in which he argues that ‘seeking enough when more is possible is both intuitive and rational - personally, organizationally and ecologically.
-And under global ecological constraint, it is ethical.’
+The term sufficiency has been popularised by Thomas Princen's book The Logic of Sufficiency published in 2005, in which he argues that "seeking enough when more is possible is both intuitive and rational – personally, organizationally and ecologically.
+And under global ecological constraint, it is ethical."